mrolli/myitjournal/docs/guides/github.md

 * [A successful Git branching model AKA git-flow](https://medium.com/singlestone/a-git-workflow-using-rebase-1b1210de83e5)
 * [Git workflow using rebase](https://medium.com/singlestone/a-git-workflow-using-rebase-1b1210de83e5)

-Keep in mind to use a workflow that is simple as possible.
+Keep in mind to use a workflow that is as simple as possible.
 Do not overly complicate collaboraiton if it's no needed.
 The git-flow workflow is very powerful but comes with a certain complexity and therefore too much of a hassle for most projects we do.
 For these projects the [GitHub flow][gh-flow] is much more reasonable and by far easier to understand and live.